alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

-If your method returns a success, use Result.Ok("Success value"), or if it fails, return Result.Fail("Failure value").
-The key point is that you can't get into a state that is ambigious, it is pass or fail, there isn't two variables you have to set in a specific order.
-Also, it's very concise, just a return value.
-The Result monad itself is responsible for sequencing the control flow: if a step fails, the other steps don't run _because_ Result isn't running them.
-The other steps don't care, you don't need to manually "tell" each step not to run, Result handles this.

 > **Note:** `Result` is designed to **short-circuit** (stop at the first `Error`).
 If you need to **accumulate** multiple errors (e.g., validating a form where you want to show all missing fields at once), use a validation type that returns a `List<Error>` instead.
 Additionally, try not to shoe-horn Result into situations where it doesn't make sense.
 If there are other outcomes other than success/fail such as a neutral outcome, then Result may not be appropriate for that situation.
 For example, if you need to return a list of all failed and successful jobs, result is only pass/fail, and might be non-idiomatic to use Result in this case.

 ### A tiny `Result` implementation
-Here’s a small teaching implementation that is more of a "core" version that teaches the concepts without too much library boilerplate, which may distract from the core thing.
+Here’s a small teaching implementation.
 Don’t use it in production; if you’re shipping this, use a library instead (e.g., *LanguageExt*, *CSharpFunctionalExtensions*, or *FluentResults*).

 This teaching version assumes you don’t call `Ok(null)` / `Fail(null)` for reference types.
 It also uses `default` to fill the unused slot; in real code you may want a design that avoids relying on `default` (especially if you want value-type errors).